Public Administration (Public Policy Studies) | Master of Public Administration Degree

 Advances in technology, complex social issues, and the changes in public demands create the need for highly skilled and creative administrators in the public and private sectors.

-The Department of Public Policy Studies at Saint Louis University is committed to excellence in education and research to address these challenges.
+Public Policy Studies at Saint Louis University is committed to excellence in education and research to address these challenges.

 |Application Deadline for Beginning Term||The Application Package||Apply Online|